kundajelab/chipseq_pipeline/README_PIPELINE.md

-### Using species file on SCG3 and Kundaje lab clusters
+### Using species file on SCG3/4 and Kundaje lab clusters

 Add the following to the command line and that's it.
 ```
 -species [SPECIES; hg19, mm9, ...]
 ```

-hg19 and mm9 are available for SCG3 and Kundaje lab clusters.
+Currently hg19 and mm9 are available for SCG3/4 and Kundaje lab clusters.
 If you are interested in other species, add species to `species/*.conf` and share with lab members or create your own species file.